 The values of discrete and continuous random variables can be ambiguous.
 For example, if X is equal to the number of miles (to the nearest mile) you drive to work, then X is a discrete random variable.
 You count the miles.
 If X is the distance you drive to work, then you measure values of X and X is a continuous random variable.
 For a second example, if X is equal to the number of books in a backpack, then X is a discrete random variable.
-If X is the weight of a book, then X is a continuous random variable is defined is very important.
+If X is the weight of a book, then X is a continuous random variable because weights are measured.
+How the random variable is defined is very important.